Cornish cuisine: Stoves and ovens

 The Cornish stove (commonly known as the "slab") was found in most kitchens in west Cornwall.
 These stoves were supplied by a number of foundries in the district and were made of cast iron with brass knobs.
-The ironwork was kept looking fine with blacklead.
+The ironwork was kept looking fine with black lead.
 The foundries included Sara, Jenkins & Barnicoat of Camborne, Tippet, Terril & Rodgers of Redruth, Luke's of St Ives, Hill's and Radmore & Dart at Truro, Roberts's at Praze, and Toy's and Williams's at Helston.
 The doors to the firebox were either closed to heat the oven, or opened to provide a cheerful fire.
 Above the oven and firebox was the hotplate and some stoves had a built-in boiler to supply hot water.
 Once a week the blackleading would be renewed and the brasswork would be polished.
 The exhibits of the St Ives Museum include a reconstruction of a traditional Cornish kitchen.
 The predecessor of the Cornish range was the open hearth of which three still existed in the 1970s in the parishes of Feock and Kea.
 At that time several ranges by different makers were to be found at a house in St Agnes.

 A clome oven (or cloam oven) is a type of masonry oven.
 It has a removable door made of clay or alternatively a cast iron door, and was a standard fitting for most kitchen fireplaces in Cornwall and Devon.
 The oven would be built into the side of the chimney breast, often appearing as a round bulge in the chimney.
 This bulge consisted of the masonry surrounding the oven, and was intended to be dismantled should the oven ever need to be replaced.
 During installation, they are surrounded by packed clay to prevent the actual oven cracking.
 As cast iron range cookers were brought into common use, it became standard practice to build a dividing wall to split the fireplace into two separate fireplaces, thus allowing access to the clome oven, as well as providing a space of the correct dimensions to fit a Cornish stove or similar.
 Bricks were the most common building material for this task, since the installation of a Cornish stove required a brick flue to be built up the back of the fireplace.
 Many clome ovens were preserved in situ in this way.

 When large parts of Lanhydrock House were destroyed by fire in 1881 a new kitchen block was built next to the old house.
 It was unusual for a large Victorian kitchen to be housed in a new building like this.
 The house has been a National Trust property since 1953 and is open to visitors.